Does the County Field Survey Section do private surveys for the private sector (private citizens, private companies)?

 Must all maps be tied to the OCS GPS Horizontal Control Network?

-Yes, all maps submitted after January 1994 must be tied to the GPS Control points.
-The bearing shown in the Basis of Bearings Statement, and what the map bearings are relative to, must be the bearing as calculated between the two GPS Control points.
-All subdivision mapping must be tied into the California Coordinate system.
+Yes, all maps submitted after January 1994, must be tied to the GPS Control points.
+The bearing shown in the Basis of Bearings Statement and what the map bearings are relative to, must be the bearing as calculated between the two GPS Control points.
+All subdivision mapping must be tied into the California Coordinate System (CCS).

 Who do I notify if I find that a horizontal or vertical control monument has been destroyed?

-You can call the Geodetic Unit @ (714) 967-0849.
-It is very important that you notify us.
+You can call the Geodetic Unit @ (714) 967-0848.
+It is very important and appreciated that you notify us.
 This information is used to update the database, which we would like to keep as current and accurate as we can.

 Where can I find the local ties, if any, to the horizontal control monuments?